-My name is Chris Romulo and I perform keynote speeches and workshops where I teach students how to live more resilient lives through my Champ Up system.
+My name is Chris Romulo and I perform keynote speeches and workshops where I teach guests how to live more resilient lives through my Champ Up system.

-If you’re here because you’re looking for a speaker who could instill positive, lasting change in your students’ lives, keep reading.
+If you’re here because you’re looking for a speaker who could instill positive, lasting change in your life, keep reading.

-Students today face a myriad of challenges: bullying, peer pressure, social media popularity contests, the list is endless.
+People today face a myriad of challenges: bullying, peer pressure, social media popularity contests, workplace performance, the list is endless.

-And although we’d like to see an end to these challenges so our kids can focus on what matters most, we need to accept that these challenges will always be around in some form or another.
+And although we’d like to see an end to these challenges so we can focus on what matters most, we need to accept that these challenges will always be around in some form or another.

-So it’s not enough to try and rid these challenges from our kids lives, but to better prepare them for when these challenges knock them down.
+So it’s not enough to try and rid these challenges from our lives, but to better prepare ourselves for when these challenges knock us down.

-But let me guess, you struggle to get your students to hear the message?
+But let me guess, you struggle to get your students or employees to hear the message?

-If your school is like most other schools, you’ve probably tried to reach your students through the more traditional routes of having your homeroom teachers lecture them at the start of the day, or having your principle talk to them at general assembly.
+If your school or corporation is like most others, you’ve probably tried to reach your students and employees through the more traditional routes of lectures or PowerPoints, or having the principle or CEO talk to them at general assemblies.

-But if you can show kids how to uncover the champions within them in a dynamic and uplifting way, so that no matter what obstacles they face—peer pressure, bullying—then real change can and will happen.
+But if you can show your students or employees how to uncover the champions within them in a dynamic and uplifting way, so that no matter what obstacles they face—peer pressure, bullying, workplace performance—then real change can and will happen.

-And there is a way to uncover the champion in every single one of your students.
+And there is a way to uncover the champion in every single one of them.
 I’ll tell you how in a second.

 I’ve been there, too.